 Epiphyllum Trail at the San Diego Zoo Safari Park

 As part of its mission SDES has maintained a display at the San Diego Safari Park since 1976, just after the park first opened.
-SDES has joined with the San Diego Zoo Global to educate people about the environment and habitat of the American tropics.
+SDES has joined with the San Diego Zoo Global to educate people about the environment and habitat of the American tropics; the native home of the species.
 The display is supported and maintained by SDES volunteers.
 The display has had many configurations and locations over the years; the Epiphyllum Trail is just the latest version.
 We hope you enjoy it!!

-This is a link to a video the park made about the Epiphyllum Trail.
-It provides you with a good idea of what it is like.
-Do not pay attention to what they say on the epiphyllum as the information is not always correct. but it is worth watching especially if you have not been there.
+Also available is this link to a Facebook video the park made about the Epiphyllum Trail.
+It provides you with a good idea of what the trail is like.
+The information provided by the guide about epiphyllum, while enthusiastic, is not fully accurate.
+Still, the video is worth watching if you have not yet visited the trail.

 Epiphyllums are cacti which grow in the rainforest.
 These cacti are "epiphytes", or plants that grow in humus pockets of trees.
 Other examples of epiphytic plants include orchids and bromeliads.
 Epiphyllums and related species range from Mexico and the Caribbean through Central and South America.
 Although they are cacti, epiphyllums don't grow on the ground, and often lack the numerous spines so commonly found on desert cacti.